Here are some top tips to help you get through the tough parts of pregnancy!

 And the fact that I am fortunate enough to take part in this miracle?
 It’s an incredible feeling.

-But you’re exhausted.
+You’re exhausted, sick and your body is changing every week.
 You sleep as much as you can and still feel so weak.
 Pregnancy takes a lot out of you, I get it!

 Then the second trimester hits.